helitonmartins/sharkbot/README.md

 `token` must be set to your bot token as a string.
 `myid` must be set with your bot id.

-You can also adjust the phrases and create more phrase by changing the file `phrases.json`
+You can also adjust the phrases and even create more vocabulary, by changing the file `phrases.json`

+### Dependencies
+ * python-telegram-bot

+### To-Do
+This tasks will create a very nice improvement on this bot.
+- [ ] Migrate to python3.
+- [ ] Import all configurations from an external config file
+- [ ] Create a nice GoodBye for who is leaving the group.
+- [ ] Save history as logs in public servers.
+- [ ] Create a docker container.

 #### License
 GPL-v3